typesafehub/conductr-cli/README.rst

 When the switch ``enabled`` is set to ``true``, HTTP Basic Authentication is enabled.
 Set to ``false`` to disable.
  Set the ``username`` and ``password`` accordingly.
 The ``server_ssl_verification_file`` points to an absolute path of the file used to validate the SSL cert of the server.

-It's important to note the CLI will fail with an error if HTTP Basic Authentication is enabled without HTTPS.
+If HTTP Basic Authentication is enabled then the CLI will send HTTP requests using HTTPS instead of HTTP.

 shazar
 ^^^^^^